 The Statement of cash flows is reported below in abridged form and reclassified to show cash flows over the two periods.
 Unlike the standard IAS 7 layout used to prepare the statutory cash flow statement, these tables show changes in Net Financial Position, considered the most significant indicator of the Group's ability to meet its financial obligations.
-The statement shows the cash flow generated from continuing operations (free cash flow) separately from the cash flow generated or used by M&A transactions (scope of consolidation changes), acquisition and/or sale of equity investments or minority interests in subsidiaries, other strategic/financial assets, change in financial liabilities following the capitalisation of assets held under lease and recognised under IFRS 16 (changes included in Equity investments/Investments in other financial assets and changes in shareholdings in subsidiaries) distribution and/or receipt of dividends, and share buybacks by the parent company or its subsidiaries, and from the net cash flows generated from operations classified as held for sale or discontinued under IFRS 5.
+The statement shows the cash flow generated from continuing operations (free cash flow) separately from the cash flow generated or used by M&A transactions (scope of consolidation changes), acquisition and/or sale of equity investments or minority interests in subsidiaries, other strategic/financial assets, change in financial liabilities following the capitalisation of assets held under lease and recognised under IFRS 16 (changes included in Equity investments/Investments in other financial assets and changes in shareholdings in subsidiaries, and from the net cash flows generated from operations classified as held for sale or discontinued under IFRS 5.

-MFE Group Reclassified Statement of Cash Flow EUR million December 2024 Decembe 2023

-Net Financial Position at the beginning of the year (902.8) (873.3)

-Free Cash Flow 343.3 279.6

-Cash Flow from operating activities () 760.5 745.6

-Investments in fixed assets (374.5) (466.4)

-Disposals of fixed assets 3.0 5.3

-Changes in net working capital and other current assets/liabilities (45.7) (5.0)

-Change in the consolidation area 6.8 0.2

-Treasury shares (sale)/buyback of the parent company and subsidiaries - -

-Equity investments/Investments in other financial assets and change of interest held in subsidiaries (22.4) (405.0)

-other financial assets (23.1) (196.8)

-Dividend received 27.8 29.6

-Dividends paid (143.4) (142.1)

-Financial Surplus/(Deficit) 211.3 (29.5)

-Net Financial Position at the end of the period (691.5) (902.8)
+MFE Group Reclassified Statement of Cash Flow EUR million December 2024 Decembe 2023 Net Financial Position at the beginning of the year (902.8) (873.3) Free Cash Flow 343.3 279.6 Cash Flow from operating activities () 760.5 745.6 Investments in fixed assets (374.5) (466.4) Disposals of fixed assets 3.0 5.3 Changes in net working capital and other current assets/liabilities Change in the consolidation area (45.7) 6.8 (5.0) Treasury shares (sale)/buyback of the parent company and subsidiaries - - Equity investments/Investments in other financial assets and change of interest held in subsidiaries other financial assets (23.1) (196.8) Dividend received 27.8 29.6 Dividends paid (143.4) (142.1) Financial Surplus/(Deficit) 211.3 (29.5) Net Financial Position at the end of the period (691.5) (902.8)